Litigators with Experience

 Litigation: Hearing on the Merits, Trial, Appeal

-A case that is headed towards a judgment requires significant attention as the parties shape the presentation of the evidence and the arguments.
-This is where Clients are best served by experienced Litigators.
-Our Attorneys have experience litigating in different jurisdictions, with many different types of cases, and at different levels of legal dispute.
+A case that is headed toward a judgment requires significant attention as the parties shape the presentation of the evidence and the arguments.
+This is where clients are best served by experienced litigators.
+Our attorneys have experience litigating in different jurisdictions, with many different types of cases, and at different levels of legal dispute.

-Once empaneled, the Judge and the Jury must soon come to know that the Attorney is in obvious and complete command of the facts and the law, no matter how the situation looks to the trained or untrained eye.
-Judges and juries give subtle clues that Experienced Trial Attorneys can pick up on and exploit to full advantage (or disadvantage).
+Once empaneled, the judge and the jury must soon come to know that the attorney is in obvious and complete command of the facts and the law, no matter how the situation looks to the trained or untrained eye.
+Judges and juries give subtle clues that experienced trial attorneys can pick up and exploit to full advantage (or disadvantage).
 There is a tremendous undercurrent despite what may look like tedium.